ssl-hep/ServiceX/helm_charts/helm_charts,/helm_charts/docs/architecture.md

 # ServiceX Architecture

 ## Frontend

- ServiceX is accessed via clients distributed as Python packages.
+ ServiceX presents a RESTful interface for submitting transformation requests and requesting status updates.
+Most users will not wish to interact directly with the REST interface so typically, ServiceX is accessed via clients distributed as Python packages.
 There is one client for each query language that may be used to access ServiceX.
 While it is possible to install clients individually, the [servicex-clients](https://pypi.org/project/servicex-clients/) umbrella package lists all of them as dependencies, so that they can all be installed with a single command: `pip install servicex-clients`.

  The individual clients are as follows:
  - [func-adl-servicex](https://pypi.org/project/func-adl-servicex/) for the func-ADL query language Supports both xAOD and uproot files.